ansible/ansible-builder/docs/definition.rst

 Execution Environment Definition
 ================================

-The execution environment (EE) definition file supports multiple versions.
+Different versions of Ansible Builder use and support different The execution environment (EE) definition file supports multiple versions.

   * Version 1: Supported by all ``ansible-builder`` versions.
   * Version 2: Supported by ``ansible-builder`` versions ``1.2`` and later.